 Floors are concealed by floor coverings, The condition of the floors is generally good.
-General wear and tear is noted, Squeaking flooring was noted, typical and consistent compared with buildings of similar age and construction.
+General wear and tear is noted, Timber deflection noted to some flooring timbers.
+This is consistent with to settlement of timbers/ age and type of building. minor concrete cracks are noted.